 The slotted Aloha scheme is used for contention-based access in the CAP.
-The superframe slots in the CAP are grouped in so-called CAP slots, which comprise macCapSlotLength superframe slots [TBD] each.
-The number of superframe slots per CAP slot determines the slot size for the slotted Aloha scheme and hence the effectiveness of collision prevention. macCapSlotLength is advertised in the beacon frame (clause 6.6.1.6).
+The superframe slots in the CAP are grouped in so-called CAP slots, which comprise macCapSlotLength superframe slots each.
+The number of superframe slots per CAP slot determines the slot size for the slotted Aloha scheme and hence the effectiveness of collision prevention. macCapSlotLength is advertised in each beacon frame (clause 6.6.4).

-A device willing to transmit shall choose a number of CAP slots RS (“Random Slots”) uniform randomly from [1, CW], where CW (“Contention Window”) is equal to aInitialCapCw for the first attempted transmission.
+A device willing to transmit a frame in the CAP shall choose a number of CAP slots RS (“Random Slots”) uniform randomly from [0, max(CW, CAP slots in current superframe - 1))], where CW (“Contention Window”) is equal to aInitialCapCw for the first attempted transmission.
 Random number generators of all devices shall be statistically uncorrelated.
 Subsequently, the device shall wait for RS CAP slots before attempting transmission.
 The waiting process may extend over multiple superframes, until a total of RS CAP slots have passed.
 The transmission shall then be performed at the starting boundary of the next CAP slot.

 Transmissions in the CAP may not be acknowledged like other frames, as defined in 5.7.
 If a device implicitly detects that a CAP transmission was not successful, e.g. by the fact that the expected response is never received, the device shall increment the variable RC (“Retry Count”) by one.
 RC shall initially be 0.
 How to detect unsuccessful CAP transmission depends on the specific procedure.
 Details are given in the respective clauses 5.2.3.1 and 5.2.3.2.
-The CAP transmission shall ultimately be given up, once RC exceeds an implementation-specific value.
+The CAP transmission shall ultimately be given up, once RC exceeds macCapMaxRetries.

 For every failed transmission, the device shall double CW before attempting retransmission of the frame in the CAP.
 However, CW should not exceed aMaximumCapCw.
-For the retransmission, the device shall then wait again for a random number of CAP slots RS, drawn from [1, CW] and pursue retransmission at the start of the following CAP slot.
+For the retransmission, the device shall then wait again for a random number of CAP slots RS, drawn from [0, max(CW, CAP slots in current superframe - 1))]and pursue retransmission at the start of the following CAP slot.

 Following a CAP transmission, a device shall be continuously listening in the CFP in order to receive a potential response to the frame transmitted in the CAP.